 - The Committee on Admission, Readmission, and Retention will only consider Applications for Readmission from Academic Suspension that are complete, including all necessary supporting documents, and have been received in the Office of the Registrar at least seven calendar days prior to the beginning of the term for which the student is seeking to enroll.

 - A student must carefully complete the Application for Readmission from Academic Suspension.
-The student is urged to maximize his/her opportunity to communicate with the committee members regarding readmission by making sure that the application is accurate, detailed, and complete.
+The student is urged to maximize their opportunity to communicate with the committee members regarding readmission by making sure that the application is accurate, detailed, and complete.

 - Representatives of the Committee on Admission, Readmission, and Retention will review the student's Application for Readmission from Academic Suspension and render a decision based on the merits of the reasons that the student gives in support of possibilities that better work can be expected in the future.

-- Although all students wishing to return after Academic Suspension must prepare an Application for Readmission from Academic Suspension, a student may support his/her application through a personal appearance before the Committee.
+- Although all students wishing to return after Academic Suspension must prepare an Application for Readmission from Academic Suspension, a student may support their application through a personal appearance before the Committee.
 All Applications for Readmission from Academic Suspension will be reviewed by representatives of the Committee.
 Students who wish to clarify or extend written information may do so during the meeting.
 Students who appear before the Committee must make a verbal opening statement of two or three minutes in duration providing relevant information beyond that provided in the written application.
 To appear in person before the Committee, the student must indicate the desire to do so when completing the Application for Readmission from Academic Suspension (see item 10).

 - The student will be notified by letter of the action taken on the Application for Readmission from Academic Suspension.